AlxHnr/alx-tools/README.md

 Removes all kernel files and modules, which are not needed anymore and do not belong to any installed package.

+### ppack

+Creates project archives.
+It will append the timestamp of either the newest file or the latest commit to the archive name.

 ### print-gentoo-splash

 Prints a centered Gentoo logo in various colors.